 In Windows, this operation is called "Send to compressed folder".
 There are also many file compression programs available (see warning below).
-For example, "Ultimate Zip" is installed on SITE lab computers.
+For example, "Ultimate Zip" is installed on EECS lab computers.

-Your assignment submission file should be named aX\StudentId.zip, where aX\StudentID was the name of the original directory.
-For example, student 0618234 submitting assignment 4 should create a zip file with the name a4 0618234.zip
+Your assignment submission file should be named aX_StudentId.zip, where aX_StudentID was the name of the original directory.
+For example, student 0618234 submitting assignment 4 should create a zip file with the name a4_0618234.zip

-To do this using one of the SITE lab computers, go to the parent folder of aX\StudentID and click the right mouse button on the icon of the folder aX\StudentID.
-Select "Add to aX\StudentID.zip".
+To do this using one of the EECS lab computers, go to the parent folder of aX_StudentID and click the right mouse button on the icon of the folder aX_StudentID.
+Select "Add to aX_StudentID.zip".
 This will create the zip file, which is a single file that contains compressed versions of your original files.

-- Submit the zip file via the virtual campus assignment submission system. - Assignments that do not conform to the above procedure will not be graded.
+- Submit the zip file via the virtual campus assignment submission system (click here to go to the Virtual Campus) - Assignments that do not conform to the above procedure will not be graded.

 WARNING: Some file compression programs produce files in "RAR" format.
 This is NOT the same format as the ZIP format.
-The SITE labs do not have a program that can read .rar files.
+The EECS labs do not have a program that can read .rar files.
 If you use a file compression program on your computer instead of the default "Send to compressed folder" from Windows, check very carefully that it produces .zip files.
 If you submit a .rar file, and the teaching assistant cannot read the file, you will get zero for the assignment.